 Compared with participants on LF [low-fat]diets, participants on LC [low-carb] diets experienced a greater reduction in body weight.

 Low-carb diets vary in the degree of carbohydrate restriction.
-One scheme that I used in my book Stop the Clock was the following:
+One scheme that I used was the following:

 - moderately low-carb: <130 grams of carbohydrate daily

 - very low-carb ketogenic: <50 grams daily.

 As we saw in this article, virtually any degree of carbohydrate restriction is beneficial.
 But, the more you restrict carbs, the better your weight loss is likely to be.

 Timothy Noakes, M.D., a noted advocate of low-carb diets, recently published an article, Evidence that supports the prescription of low-carbohydrate high-fat diets: a narrative review.
 In it, he listed the following foods as being “green-lighted” for a low-carbohydrate diet: